kienleholdings/zephyr/packages/zephyr-tailwind/README.md

 @import 'tailwindcss/utilities';
 ```

-Assuming you're using a bundler like webpack, all you need to do from there is add
+All you need to do from there is add `import ./zephyr.css` to your application root and you're good
-`import ./zephyr.css` to your application root and you're good to go!
+to go!

 ## Customization